 Married During the Holidays?
-How to Survive the Demands of Extended Family Gatherings
+Couple Therapist shares how to Survive the Demands of Family Gatherings

 Oh, the holiday season is upon us.
-And if you are in a serious relationship, then the holidays can be a point of stress.
-You may have different amounts of pressure or guilt being thrown at you from your parents to be present for the festivities.
+And if you are in a serious relationship, then the holidays can be a source of stress.
+You may have different amounts of pressure or guilt being thrown at you by your parents to be present for the festivities.
 And the in-laws may be giving you the same amount of pressure.

 On one hand, this is a compliment.
 Your family likes you!
 Celebrate that!

-On the other hand, it’s is hard to please everyone.
+On the other hand, it can be hard to please everyone.
 You don’t like to disappoint people and will bend over backward to try to keep from doing so.
 But the amount of stress produced to keep everyone happy is stealing some of the joy of the holidays from you.
-Or your relationship with your partner or spouse.
 And it might even be causing friction in your relationship.

 Tip #1 — Know What You Want from Holidays: